Dubrovnik Old Town, Photo Source: www.pixabay.com

 The view from Dubrovnik City Walls: Red roofs and Lokrum islet, Photo Credit: VIP Holiday Booker

-For more detailed overview of the sights in Dubrovnik Old Town, please check our blog post Sigthseeing Tips in Dubrovnik
+For a more detailed overview of the sights in Dubrovnik Old Town, please check our blog post Sightseeing Tips in Dubrovnik

 Best time to visit Dubrovnik on a day trip from Split

-Best months to visit Dubrovnik on a day tirp are April, May, September and October because in this months the weather is prety warm, with lots of sun, days are longer than in winter months and you don't need to be afraid of tourist hordes.
+The best months to visit Dubrovnik on a day trip are April, May, September, and October because in these months the weather is pretty warm, with lots of sun, days are longer than in winter months and you don't need to be afraid of tourist hordes.

 Orange Trees in Dubrovnik, Photo Credit: VIP Holiday Booker

-Months July and August are peak season in all over Croatian Coast, and so they are in Dubrovnik.
-However, if you plan smartly, you can also enjoy Dubrovnik's charms in hot summer months avoiding the crowds.
+Months July and August are peak seasons all over the Croatian Coast, and so they are in Dubrovnik.
+However, if you plan smartly, you can also enjoy Dubrovnik's charms in the hot summer months avoiding the crowds.

 How to avoid crowds in Dubrovnik

-If you want to avoid meeting crowds of cruise ship visitors on your daily visit to Dubrovnik, the answer is to go as early in the morning you can, or to visit Dubrovnik off the season.
+If you want to avoid meeting crowds of cruise ship visitors on your daily visit to Dubrovnik, the answer is to go as early in the morning as you can or to visit Dubrovnik off the season.

 Cruise Ship port in Dubrovnik